Transfer your Gmail Messages to Another Email Address

 If you are however planning to transfer your existing Gmail messages to another email service that doesn’t support POP3 based importing, you can make use of a simple Google Script that will auto-forward all your old messages, one by one, to your new email address.

 The transfer process, depending upon the size of your mailbox, may take a few days to complete because of Gmail’s daily sending limit.
-The messages in the Trash, Spam and your Sent Items folders are ignored.
+If you wish to forward all messages, choose all from the Gmail Label’s dropdown.